I made these easy Fig Almond No Bake Energy Bites to combat tortilla chip incidents.

 The almond and fig taste lovely together, the dates provide natural sweetness, and the flax, oats, and almond butter add filling fiber and protein.
 They are even vegan and gluten free!
 So much to enjoy.

 To make the bites, simply blend the ingredients in your food processor, roll into balls, and chill.
 That’s it!
-I’ve taken to making a quick batch of Fig Almond No Bake Energy Bites (or these Golden Raisin No Bake Energy Bites) on the weekends, so I have an easy, healthy snack or post-work out booster on hand whenever I need it.
+I’ve taken to making a quick batch of energy bites (or these Golden Raisin No Bake Energy Bites) on the weekends, so I have an easy, healthy snack or post-workout booster on hand whenever I need it.
 (Some other favorites are these super adaptable Energy Balls and these tasty Chocolate Peanut Butter Energy Bites, and I’ve got to try these Healthy Cherry Energy Balls sometime.)